EasySportsApps/VolleyRotationsApp/README.md

 ## 📝 About VolleyRotationsApp

-VolleyRotationsApp is an interactive and free web application developed using R Studio and Shiny that helps volleyball coatches , etc.) and offers the following features:
+VolleyRotationsApp is a free and interactive web application developed with R Studio and Shiny.
+It helps volleyball coaches visualize and plan team rotations with ease.
+With this app, you can create formations for two teams and see how they match up across all six rotations.
+It offers the following features:

-- **📥 Load players**: Load player data from pre-created XLSX, XLS, or CSV files.
-- **➕ Add players**: Add new players with complete information, including ID number, first and last name, sport, team, age category, and position.
-- **✏️ Modify players**: Modify recorded information to keep player lists up-to-date and accurate.
-- **❌ Delete players**: Remove players from the list who are not attending a specific training session or match.
-- **🎲 Randomize groups**: Generate random training or competition groups with customizable filters by sport, team, age category, and position.
+- **➕ Add/Modify Players Button:** Easily update court diagrams after entering player information.
+You can assign a number (1-99) and a name (recommended max: 10 characters, including spaces) for proper display.
+Team A is shown in blue, Team B in red for clear distinction.

+- **❌ Delete Players Button:** Instantly remove all player data and reset the court diagrams to a blank state.

+- **🔄 Rotation Buttons:** Adjust team rotations using the 'Rotate +1 position (clockwise)' and 'Rotate -1 position (counterclockwise)' buttons.
+To rotate multiple positions at once, use the 'Multiple rotation options' button.

+- **📊 Rotations View:** Displays all six possible rotations simultaneously for both teams, allowing you to analyze player matchups.
+The diagrams illustrate each team's basic positions at the start of a point, before any positional adjustments or switches following the referee’s whistle.

 ## 💡 Future features and ideas for VolleyRotationsApp